A topic from the subject of Organic Chemistry in Chemistry.

 • Involve intermediates and transition states.

-• Explains the observed kinetics and selectivity of reactions.
+• Explain the observed kinetics and selectivity of reactions.

 Synthetic Strategies

-• Retrosynthesis: Disconnect a target molecule into simpler starting materials.
+• Retrosynthesis: Working backward from the target molecule to identify simpler starting materials.

 • Protecting groups: Used to protect reactive functional groups during synthesis.